micblo/scnu-lost-goods-chain/README.md

 - `SubmitFoundGoodsTransaction`: I found something, submit and write it to blockchain;
 - `SubmitLostGoodsTransaction`: Someone revert lost goods, submit and write it to blockchain;
 - `PickTransaction`: Someone picked your lost goods and tell everyone I found it;
-- `RevertTransaction`: Picker reverts the lost goods to STUU;
+- `RevertTransaction`: Picker reverts the lost goods to STUU and reward picker (if exists) 10 coins;
-- `ReturnBackTransaction`: Lost goods are returned back to its owner;
+- `ReturnBackTransaction`: Lost goods are returned back to its owner and reward picker (if exists) 90 coins;
-- `CancelTransaction`: Owner cancel to find his goods.
+- `CancelTransaction`: Owner cancel to find his goods;
+- `InitWalletTransaction`: Owner init his wallet when registering.

 > Read `lost.cto` to know structure of transactions

 **Event**
 `GoodsLostEvent`, `GoodsFoundEvent`, `GoodsRevertedEvent`,
-`GoodsReturnEvent`, `GoodsCancelEvent`
+`GoodsReturnEvent`, `GoodsCancelEvent`, `WalletInitEvent`,
+`WalletCoinChangeEvent`

 ## Test